-A Container is a stripped down lightweight image of an operating system, which is then bundled with the application package and other dependencies to run a Container in a isolated process.
-A Container shares the core components such as kernal, network drivers, system tools, libraries, and many other settings from host operating system.
-The prupose of a Container is to have a standard image that is packaged, published, and deployed to a cluster such as Docker swarm or Kubernetes.
-To learn more about containers history, please visit official docker website.
+A Container is a stripped-down lightweight image of an operating system, which is then bundled with the application package and other dependencies to run a Container in an isolated process.
+A container shares the core components such as kernel, network drivers, system tools, libraries, and many other settings from the host operating system.
+The purpose of a Container is to have a standard image that is packaged, published, and deployed to a cluster such as Docker swarm or Kubernetes.
+To learn more about containers history, please visit the official Docker website.

 What is a Docker image?

 A Docker image contains stripped down operating system image, your application code, and configuration required to run in any Container cluster such as Kubernetes or Docker swarm.
 An image is built using a